denten-books/plain-text/1-metaphor.md

 potential readers from adopting new technology.
 Smart designers therefore rely on acculturated practice, the turning of pages in our case, to minimize the "friction" of adoption.
 Although an "electronic book reader" contains no pages as such, it extends the metaphor of pages to electronic reading.
-The perceived facility of use comes at a cost of critical engagement.
 A digital poem, a novel, a physician's script, or a legal contract resembles their paper counterparts, in order to enable familiar actions.
 But while imitating paper pages, the reading appliance also monitors, adjusts, warns, and controls.
 These are the realities of contemporary reading practice that have yet to be